Debunking the Arguments of PseudoSkeptics and Debunkers

 basis.
 It's like winning a chess game

-against an opponent, and even though the rules say they are checkmated, they
+against an opponent, and even though the rules say they are checkmated,

 still refuse to admit defeat.
 That's not